Pmms89/DIO_Bootcamp_DataScience-Geracao-Tech-Unimed-BH-/Best_Practices_Dynamodb/README.md

     --expression-attribute-values  '{":name":{"S":"Fear of the Dark"}}'
 ```

-**- Searching item by secondary index based on the artist name and the album title:**
+- **Searching item by secondary index based on the artist name and the album title:**

 ```
 aws dynamodb query \